dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis.md

 How-to: Filter Out Unwanted APIs
 ================================

 A filter configuration file is in [YAML](http://www.yaml.org/spec/1.2/spec.html) format.
-You could filter out unwanted APIs by providing a filter configuration file and specifying its path.
+You may filter out unwanted APIs by providing a filter configuration file and specifying its path.

-Specifying filter configuration file path
+Specifying the filter configuration file path
 -----------------------------------------

-The path of the configuration file could be specified by the following two ways.
+The path of the configuration file is specified in the following two ways.
 Option 1 could overwrite option 2.

 1. docfx.exe metadata command argument.